 What is the home warranty dispute resolution process (HWDRP)?

-In home-warranty disputes, the dispute resolution process – or an alternative dispute resolution process – is required.
-With two exceptions ...
+In home-warranty disputes, the dispute resolution process may be required.

-An application to use the HWDRP (or an alternative resolution method) is required in cases where the builder or home improvement contractor has complied with all of the notice and opportunity to repair (NOR) provisions of the warranty law, the homeowner cannot pursue a lawsuit until they have either applied to use the HWDP or waited 60 days from the date the builder provides a written offer of repair.
-If the builder or home improvement contractor fails to comply with the NOR requirements (fails to provide a written offer of repair, for example) the homeowner is free to pursue litigation through the courts.
+In cases where the builder or home improvement contractor has complied with all of the notice and opportunity to repair (NOR) provisions of the warranty law, the homeowner cannot pursue a lawsuit until they have either applied to use the HWDP or waited 60 days from the date the builder provides a written offer of repair.
+If the builder or home improvement contractor fails to comply with the NOR requirements (fails to provide a written offer of repair, for example) the homeowner is free to pursue litigation through the courts immediately.